raneio/reflex/README.md

 # REFLEX

-Reactive HTML like Vue and React, but just **1 kilobyte**.
+Reflex adds reactivity to HTML.
+It works like [Vue](https://vuejs.org) and [React](https://reactjs.org/), but the Reflex filesize is only **1 kilobyte**.
 Reflex is based on web components – more precisely customized built-in elements.

 ---

 ## Get started